 If you take part in a focus group, you and all other participants will be asked to keep what was discussed confidential.

-We might have to tell someone what has been said in an interview if we believe there is a risk of harm or danger to a child or adult.
+We might have to tell someone what has been said in an interview or group if we believe there is a risk of harm or danger to a child or adult.
 In this case, we would have to discuss this information with somebody else.
-Exactly who this will be shared with will depend on the nature and seriousness of what we have been told, but might involve a number of agencies including the police.
+Exactly who this will be shared with will depend on what we have been told, but might involve a number of agencies including the police.
 If this happens, information about the people involved and what has been told to us will need to be shared even if participant(s) withdraw from the study.

 All the research data will be stored securely on NatCen’s systems, which are encrypted and password protected.
-Audio recordings of interviews will be deleted once they have been transcribed; transcripts and all other documents which include identifiable information (such as names and contact details, for example) will be deleted three months after the project ends.
+All documents which include identifiable information (such as names and contact details, for example) will be deleted three months after the project ends.